-The initial stages of our artificial reef project was successfully completed in February 2020.
-We transplanted a total of 50 new coral frames around the resort, all sponsored by Sheraton Maldives Full Moon Resort & Spa.
-This represents an impressive 3,000 coral fragments harvested from healthy donor colonies on the natural reef, and successfully transplanted to our coral frames located in the shallow lagoons around the island.
+The first stage of our artificial reef project was successfully completed in February 2020.
+We transplanted a total of 50 coral frames around the resort, all sponsored by Sheraton Maldives Full Moon Resort & Spa.
+This represents an impressive 3,000 coral fragments located in the shallow lagoons around the island.

 It’s easy to get involved!
-Simply sponsor a frame and we’ll make and transplant it.
-You will receive a unique reference number, and photos will be regularly uploaded to this web page for you to monitor the growth of the corals as they mature and flourish.
+Simply adopt a frame, and, with your help, we will transplant it with healthy coral fragments and place it in a dedicated growth area.
+You will receive a unique reference number, and photos will be uploaded every 6 months to this web page, allowing you to monitor the growth of your corals from your home as they mature and flourish.